turingschool/front-end-curriculum/projects/module-1/library.md

     - Run `npm test test/book-test.js`
     - Read the error messages CAREFULLY!
     - Make the test pass.
+  - Ensure that all of the skips are removed from the test file when you push up to GitHub.
   - Before moving on to the next iteration, take time to refactor your solutions.
 Is this the best approach to solving the problem?
 Is there a different way you could make the tests pass?